 7. Hyderabadi Biryani

 It's the perfect choice for foodies who prefer having their rice with spice, interspersed with tender peaces of meat or chicken.
-Cooked in 'dum style', it's layered with fried onions and mint, served with a cold raita.
+Hyderabadi Biryani is a dish from down the south but spread all across the country and even abroad.
+Cooked in 'dum style', it's layered with fried onions and mint, serve at dinner parties with a cold raita.

 This one is a an ideal example of the Parsi's need to mix hot and sweet.
 Succulent mutton chunks are cooked in tomatoes, onions, jaggery and vinegar.
 It reeks of bold flavours like turmeric and ginger, and is best served hot with fried potato snacks.